-Don’t use more Nurtec ODT than your doctor recommends.
+Do not take more Nurtec ODT than your doctor recommends.
 With some drugs, doing so may lead to side effects or an overdose.

 What to do in case you take too much Nurtec ODT

 If you think you’ve taken too much of this drug, call your doctor.
-You can also call the American Association of Poison Control Centers at 800-222-1222 or use their online tool.
+You can also call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
 But if your symptoms are severe, call 911 or your local emergency number, or go to the nearest emergency room right away.

 When you get Nurtec ODT from the pharmacy, the pharmacist will add an expiration date to the label on the bottle.
 This is typically 1 year from the date when they dispensed the medication.

 The expiration date helps guarantee that the medication is effective during this time.
 The

 How long a medication remains good can depend on many factors, including how and where you store it.

 Nurtec ODT tablets should be stored at room temperature in their original blister packaging, away from light.
 Don’t remove the tablets from their package to store them in other containers.
 Also, avoid storing this medication in an area where it could get damp or wet, such as the bathroom.

 If you no longer need to take Nurtec ODT and have leftover medication, it’s important to dispose of it safely.
 This helps prevent others, including children and pets, from taking the drug by accident.
 It also helps keep the drug from harming the environment.